tranquang7979/blockchain-server-fund/ReadMe.txt

     + click button Deploy
 3. for review => go to https://rinkeby.etherscan.io/tx/[copy and paste address of contract]
 4. verify and publish
-    + go to https://rinkeby.etherscan.io/address/[copy and paste address of contract]
+    + go to "To:" and click link of address
     + click on tab Contract
     + click Verify and Publish and do step 5.
 5. key in contract information for verify